lizsites/Atrades/README.md

-# Nomenklatura
+# Asean 2090, Billionares without Borders
-Board Game prototyping for a socialism-themed area control game.
+At the dawn of major technological advancement, major investment firms provide offerings to the world's first precognition robot to have a competitive edge on finance booms in the coming quarter.

-Players will assume the roles of influential nobles and elites that ran the enterprises of the Soviet Union.
-As these Nomenklatura, players will bid for turn order, select actions in the auctioned turn order, and take potentially powerful enterprise actions.
-At the end of the round, players will earn rubles depending on how much influence they have in each of the eight areas.
+Players will assume the roles of investment banks that speculate on the values of industries in the countries of the ASEAN organization.
+As these bank, players will bid for turn order, select actions in the auctioned turn order, and take part in lavish mergers.
+At the end of the round, players will earn credits and resources depending on how much influence they have in each of the nine areas.

 The game ends at the end of the round when one player has placed all twenty of their influence markers on the board.
-At that time, the player with the most rubles behind their player screen is deemed the most likely to influence russian politics after the collapse of the USSR, and is therefore the winner.
+At that time, the player with the most credits behind their player screen is deemed the most likely to influence russian politics after the collapse of the USSR, and is therefore the winner.

 ## Rules of play